-94% of MU students are not regular smokers
+- 96% of MU students are not daily smokers

-90% have used a designated driver who has consumed no alcohol
+- 8 out of 10 MU students know that a designated driver is someone who has consumed no alcohol

 "Where are those from?
 Who takes these surveys?"